-FORM # PURPOSE WHERE TO FILE TIME FRAME 460 RECIPIENT COMMITTEE CAMPAIGN STATEMENT - LONG FORM Used by all candidates and committees.
-An amendment box is provided to identify amended filings.
+FODM " DUDDOOF WHERE TIME FORM # PURPOSE TO FILE FRAME 460 RECIPIENT COMMITTEE CAMPAIGN STATEMENT - LONG FORM Used by all candidates and committees.
+An amendment box is provided to identify Local Filing Officer (RR/CC) Original and Close 09/20/2003 File 09/25/2003 amended filings.
 Form 405 is no longer used to amend the Form 460.
-See 2003 Addendum for complete changes.
-CANDIDATES, OFFICEHOLDERS AND Local Filing Officer (RR/CC) Original and one copy Close 08/23/2003 File 08/28/2003 Close 09/20/2003 File 09/25/2003 THEIR CONTROLLED COMMITTEES Used by a candidate or officeholder who has a controlled committee, or who has raised or spent or will raise or spend \$1,000 or more during a calendar year in connection with election to office or holding office.
+See 2003 Addendum for complete changes. one copy Close 10/18/2003 File CANDIDATES, OFFICEHOLDERS AND THEIR CONTROLLED COMMITTEES 10/23/2003 Used by a candidate or officeholder who has a controlled committee, or who has raised or spent or will raise or spend \$1,000 or more during a calendar year in connection with election to office or holding office.
 The Form 460 is also required if \$1,000 or more will be raised or spent during the calendar year at the behest of the officeholder or candidate.
-Close 12/31/2003 File 01/31/2004 See filing schedule issued with nomination BALLOT MEASURE COMMITTEES Used by a recipient committee that receives contributions totaling \$1,000 or more during a calendar year for the primary purpose of supporting or opposing the qualification, passage, or defeat of one or more ballot measures.
-PRIMARILY FORMED CANDIDATE/OFFICEHOLDER COMMITTEES papers.
-Used by a recipient committee that receives contributions totaling \$1,000 or more during a calendar year to support or oppose a single candidate or officeholder, or two or more candidates or officeholders who are being voted upon in the same city, county, or multi-county election.
+Close 12/31/2003 File 01/31/2004 See filing schedule issued with nomination BALLOT MEASURE COMMITTEES papers.
+Used by a recipient committee that receives contributions totaling \$1,000 or more during a calendar year for the primary purpose of supporting or opposing the qualification, passage, or defeat of one or more ballot measures.
+PRIMARILY FORMED CANDIDATE/OFFICEHOLDER COMMITTEES Used by a recipient committee that receives contributions totaling \$1,000 or more during a calendar year to support or oppose a single candidate or officeholder, or two or more candidates or officeholders who are being voted upon in the same city, county, or multi-county election.
 This type of committee is not controlled by the candidate(s) or officeholder.

-460 (Continued) GENERAL PURPOSE COMMITTEES Used by a recipient committee that receives contributions totaling \$1,000 or more during a calendar year to support or oppose various candidates and measures (e.g., political parties, political action committees).
-Committees that do not receive contributions, loans, or miscellaneous receipts totaling \$100 or more from a single source during a calendar year may use Form 450 - Recipient Committee Campaign Statement - Short Form 465 SUPPLEMENTAL INDEPENDENT EXPENDITURE REPORT Used by any person or committee.
-Which makes independent expenditures totaling \$500 or more in a calendar year to support or oppose a single candidate, a single ballot measure, or the qualification of a single measure.
-All locations where filer is required to file regular campaign statements.
-470 CANDIDATE AND OFFICEHOLDER CAMPAIGN STATEMENT - SHORT FORM Form 470 may be used in connection with an election if less than \$1,000 has been raised or spent by or on behalf of the candidate, and the candidate anticipates raising or spending less than \$1,000 in connection with his or her candidacy for the entire calendar year (exclusive of the cost of a candidate statement if paid from personal funds).
-If the Form 470 is filed with the declaration of candidacy, or on or before the filing deadline for the first pre- election campaign statement, no additional campaign statement need be filed in connection with the election so long as total receipts and expenditures remain less than \$1,000.
-All locations where filer is required to file regular campaign statements.
-Form 470 can be filed with Declaration of Candidacy if the intent is not to receive or spend \$1,000 or more.
-Must be filed prior to first filing deadline 08/28/03.
+OFNEDAL BURDOOF COMMITTEES 460 (Continued) GENERAL PURPOSE COMMITTEES Used by a recipient committee that receives contributions totaling \$1,000 or more during a calendar year to support or oppose various candidates and measures (e.g., political parties, political action committees).
+Committees that do not receive contributions, loans, or miscellaneous receipts totaling \$100 or more from a single source during a calendar year may use Form 450 - Recipient Committee Campaign Statement - Short Form 465 SUPPLEMENTAL INDEPENDENT EXPENDITURE REPORT All locations where filer is Used by any person or committee.
+Which makes independent expenditures totaling \$500 or more in a calendar year to support or oppose a single candidate, a single ballot measure, or the qualification of a single measure. required to file regular campaign statements.
+470 CANDIDATE AND OFFICEHOLDER CAMPAIGN STATEMENT - SHORT FORM All locations where filer is required to Form 470 can be filed with Form 470 may be used in connection with an election if less than \$1,000 has been raised or spent by or on behalf of the candidate, and the candidate anticipates raising or spending less than \$1,000 in connection with his or her candidacy for the entire calendar year (exclusive of the cost of a candidate statement if paid from personal funds).
+If the Form 470 is filed with the declaration of candidacy, or on or file regular campaign statements.
+Declaration of Candidacy if the intent is not to receive or spend \$1,000 or more. before the filing deadline for the first pre- election campaign statement, no additional campaign statement need be filed in connection with the election so long as total receipts and expenditures remain less than \$1,000.
+Must be filed prior to first filing deadline 09/25/03.